java generate qr code: QR Code Signing in Java – Complete Implementation

 }

 What’s happening here?
 We’re looping through all horizontal alignments (Left, Center, Right) and all vertical alignments (Top, Center, Bottom), creating a QR code option for each valid combination.
-The new Padding(5)
+The new Padding(5) adds a 5‑pixel margin around each QR code so they don’t overlap with document content.

-Real-world adjustment: In production, you probably don’t want QR codes at EVERY position.
+Real‑world adjustment: In production, you probably don’t want QR codes at every position.
 Pick the positions that make sense for your use case.
-For example, just bottom-right for contracts:
+For example, just bottom‑right for contracts:

 QrCodeSignOptions options = new QrCodeSignOptions("Signature");